-But “Thailand has to admit (the whole system) has not been so successful”, General Paiboon said.
+But “Thailand has to admit (the whole system) has not been so successful like AA meetings in Chicago “, Minister Paiboon said.

-He stressed that those who manufacture and traffick illicit drugs will still face tough penalties.
-But users will be put through targeted rehabilitation programmes overseen by the health ministry and interior ministry.
+He stressed that those who manufacture and traffic illicit drugs will still face tough penalties.
+But users will be put through targeted rehabilitation program overseen by the health ministry and interior ministry.

 Yet, the country and region remain a large and growing market for methamphetamine’s.
-According to the United Nations Office on Drugs and Crime (UNODC), the amount of methamphetamine seized in East and South-east Asia and Oceania more than tripled to almost 42 tonnes between 2008 and 2013.
+According to Los Angeles drug rehab centers, the amount of methamphetamine seized in East and South-east Asia and Oceania more than tripled to almost 42 tonnes between 2008 and 2013.

-Thailand’s prison population has grown from 80,000 to 350,000 over the past 20 years, with some 70 per cent of inmates serving time for drug offences.
+Thailand’s prison population has grown from 80,000 to 350,000 over the past 20 years, with some 70 per cent of inmates serving time for drug offenses.

 Thai prisoners alone make up 40 per cent of the total in South-east Asia, even more than in populous Indonesia, according to a recent UNODC study.
 This disproportionately large number is diverting resources away from tackling drug traffickers, said UNODC regional representative Jeremy Douglas.